cloudron-io/phabricator-app/DESCRIPTION.md

 The application is already setup for Cloudron LDAP.

+Post installation, you are presented with two login forms:
+* LDAP form for the Cloudron users
+* Username/login form for the `superadmin` user above

+You can disable the username/login form and use LDAP exclusively as follows:
-By default, you are presented with two login forms : LDAP form for the Cloudron users and username/login form for the superadmin.
-To fix this, **Login as admin and link the account to your LDAP account** (`People` -> `Edit Settings` -> `External Accounts`).
-After doing so, uncheck 'login' from the username/password auth provider.
-Doing so, will result in a single LDAP login form.
+* Login as `superadmin` and link the account to your LDAP account.
+See `People` -> `Edit Settings` -> `External Accounts`).
+* Once linked, uncheck 'Login Allowed' from the username/password auth provider.

 ### Applications